-Each AE identified in MTN-029 must be followed clinically through study participation until the AE resolves (returns to baseline) or improves to a Grade 2 or lower assessment.
+Each AE identified in MTN-030/IPM 041 must be followed clinically through study participation until the AE resolves (returns to baseline) or improves to a Grade 2 or lower assessment.

-At each follow-up visit, an authorized study clinician should review all previously identified ongoing AEs and evaluate and document its current status.
-Outcomes must also be reported on the AE Log case report form.
-In many cases, the final outcome of an AE will not be available when the AE Log CRF is first completed and faxed to DataFax.
-In such cases, the form should be updated when the final outcome becomes available and re-faxed to DataFax at that time.
+At each follow-up visit, an authorized study clinician should review each previously identified, ongoing AE and evaluate and document its current status.
+Outcomes must also be reported on the AE Log CRF.
+In many cases, the final outcome of an AE will not be available when the AE Log CRF is first completed.
+In such cases, the outcome should be marked "recovering/resolving" until the outcome becomes available or the participant terminates the study (whichever is earlier), at which point the "Outcome" on the form should be updated.

-As noted above, "resolution" of an AE is generally defined as returning to the condition or severity grade that was present at baseline (i.e. at the time of enrollment).
+As noted above, resolution of an AE is generally defined as when the condition returns to its severity grade at baseline (i.e., at the time of enrollment/randomization).
 For clinical events that are AEs, clinical management and follow-up of the AE should proceed per the specifications of section 9 of the protocol.
-If, however, a clinical AE is not addressed in section 9 of the protocol, at a minimum, follow-up evaluations should be performed at scheduled study visits until resolution, or condition has improved to a Grade 2 or lower assessment.
-More frequent evaluations may be performed at any time if required to properly monitor and/or manage participant safety, at the discretion of the loR or designee.
+If, however, a clinical AE is not addressed in section 9 of the protocol, at a minimum, follow-up evaluations should be performed at scheduled study visits until resolution, or the condition has improved to a Grade 2 or lower assessment.
+More frequent evaluations may be performed at any time if required to properly monitor and/or manage participant safety, at the discretion of the IoR or designee.
 It is acceptable for AE follow-up/evaluation to be conducted over the phone, as clinically appropriate.

-If an AE increases in severity or frequency (worsens) after it has been reported on an AE Log CRF, it must be reported as a new AE, at the increased severity or frequency, on a new AE Log CRF.
-In this case, the outcome of the first AE will be documented as "severity/frequency increased."
+If an AE increases in severity or frequency (worsens) after it has been reported on an AE Log CRF, it must be reported as a new AE, at the increased severity or frequency, on a new AE Log CRF (i.e., a new log line in the study database).
+In this case, the outcome of the first AE will be documented as "recovered/resolved".
 The outcome date of the first AE and the onset date of the new (worsened) AE will both be the date upon which the severity or frequency increased.

-8.7 Adverse Event Outcomes and Follow-Up Information: After Study Termination
+8.6 Adverse Event Outcomes and Follow-Up Information: After Study Termination

-For AEs that are ongoing at the termination visit, the status/outcome of the AE should be updated to "continuing at end of study participation" and the AE Log CRF should be re-faxed to DataFax.
+For AEs that are ongoing at the termination visit, the status/outcome of the AE should be updated to "not recovered/resolved" on the AE Log CRF.
 The IoR or designee must establish a clinically appropriate follow-up plan for the AE.

 A subset of AEs must be followed after a participant's termination visit.
-AEs that require reassessment after the participant's termination visit include the following:
+Ongoing AEs that require reassessment after completion of the termination visit include the following:

-- · AEs that are found to have increased in severity at the termination visit - AEs deemed related to study product - · All Grade 3 or higher AEs that are ongoing at the termination visit - SAEs/EAEs
+- · AEs that are found to have increased in severity at the termination visit - AEs deemed related to study product - All Grade 3 or higher AEs that are ongoing at the termination visit - SAEs/EAEs

-At a minimum, the above listed AEs must be re-assessed by study staff within 30 days after the termination visit; additional evaluations also may take place at the discretion of the IoR or designee.
-The requirements for submission of follow-up information on EAEs are specified in

-Section 4.3 of the Manual for Expedited Reporting of Adverse Events to DAIDS (Version 2.0 dated January 2010).
+At a minimum, the above listed AEs must be re-assessed by study staff within 30 days after the termination visit; additional evaluations also may take place at the discretion of the loR or designee.
+The requirements for submission of follow-up information on EAEs are specified in Section 4.3 of the Manual for Expedited Reporting of Adverse Events to DAIDS (Version 2.0 dated January 2010).